- Are Affordable, Great-Sounding In-Ear Monitors (IEMs) a Reality in Today’s Market?

 Overall, the IKKO Obsidian OH10 is a great hybrid in-ear with absolutely solid bass quality and very pleasant highs with otherwise skilfully balanced tonality.
 You will get a great imaging experience with this in-ear monitor, some vocals might sound a little bit recessed.

 While writing this, I have the OH10 in my ears and listen through my heavy test for IEMs.
 The OH10 often makes your head or knee move along.
 For 90% of the songs I love the sound and without AB comparison I am not missing anything.
-In the future, I will put some of my listening ABCD comparisons online and share my personal experiences with different songs.
+You can find some of my listening ABCD comparisons online where I am sharing my personal experiences with different songs.
 Very often all four or at least three of the four IEMs are playing very close to each other.

 Now finally coming to the IKKO Asgard OH5: